 Operational risks refer to financial losses or other harmful consequences to business that may be caused by internal inadequacies or errors in systems, processes, procedures and the actions of personnel, or by external factors affecting the business.
-All business processes, including credit and investment processes, involve operational risks.
-The operational risk of Bonum Bank also arises from outsourced operations and major ICT and business projects.
+All main and support business processes, including outsourced processes, involve operational risks.